johno/johnotander.github.io/_posts/2015-02-03-convention-over-configuration.md

 The end is an ecosystem where developers are productive and happy.
 It is paramount that established convention can be easily extended when necessary.
-But, like what DHH wrote in [Rails is omakase](http://david.heinemeierhansson.com/2012/rails-is-omakase.html) they should be rare substitutions that very on context.
+But, like what DHH wrote in [Rails is omakase](http://david.heinemeierhansson.com/2012/rails-is-omakase.html) they should be rare, substitutions that vary on context.

 When you need that substitution, you'll know.
 But, until then, I'd like to focus on writing code rather than configuration.